gabgalarza/blog-ui/CONTRIBUTING.md

 ### `develop`

 Runs the `clean` script and starts the gatsby develop server using the command `gatsby develop`.
-Since this is not starting the lambda server it can be used when you only changing the site and not the lambda functions.

 #### Usage